httpdaniel/cartpole-algorithms/README.md

 2. NumPy
 3. Sci-kit learn (Note: ensure 0.22.1 is the version of Sci-kit learn is being used)
 4. Matplotlib (Note: ensure that your operating system is able to use the TKAgg function)
-5. Keras (Note: ensure you are using a tensorflow backend and 2.4.3 is the version of Keras used)
+5. Keras (Note: ensure you are using a TensorFlow backend and 2.4.3 is the version of Keras used)
 6. Tensorflow (ensure 2.4.1 is the version of Tensorflow learn is being used)
 7. Pillow
 8. pip (Note: ensure you have pip mapped to the pip3 environment variable)

-# Install the Projects dependancies
+# Install the Projects dependencies
-To Install the project dependancies run the command "pip3 install -r requirements.txt"
+To Install the project dependencies run the command "pip3 install -r requirements.txt"

 # Running the Project
 The following steps detail how to run the Artificial Intelligence Project:
 1. Use the cd command in order to navigate to the "algorithms" directory
-2. Run python Plotter.py to see the results of all the algorithms and baseline
+2. Run python Plotter.py to see the results of all the algorithms and Baseline
 3. Run python Baseline.py to see the results of the Baseline alone
 4. Run python CartpoleDQN.py to see the results of the CartpoleDQN alone
 5. Run python Genetic.py to see the results of the Genetic alone
-6. Run python PIDController.py to see the results of the PIDController alone
+6. Run python PIDController.py to see the results of the PID controller alone

 ## Project Dependencies:
 1. Java (Version 8 or greater)